We would like to present you self-drive routes in Kyrgyzstan.

 Another water pearl that tourists visit during their jeep tour is Toktogul water reservoir located on the Naryn River.
 It is the largest reservoir in Central Asia occupying 284 square kilometers.
 Finally, your round trip ends with one of the most beautiful valleys of the northern Tien Shan - Suusamyr valley - located between the Talas Alatau and the Kyrgyz Range.
 The entire surface of the valley is covered with thick, juicy-green grasses of mountain meadows, which will not leave anyone indifferent.

-Contact our managers and we will prepare a good travel itinerary with the best self-drive routes to travel in Kyrgyzstan!
+Contact our managers and we will prepare a good travel itinerary with the best self-drive routes in Kyrgyzstan!